vinayyadav6054/devTinder/homework.md

 -Order of the routes matter alot
--Install Postman app and make a workspace/collections > test API call -Write logic to handle GET, POST , PATCH, DELETE API Calls and text them on Postman
+-Install Postman app and make a workspace/collections > test API call -Write logic to handle GET, POST , PATCH, DELETE API Calls and text them on Postman -Explore routing and use of ?, *, + ,() in the routes -Uses of regex in routes /a/, /.*fly$/
+-Reading the query params in the routes
+-Reading the dynamic routes